Incredible & comfortable design

 With the Galaxy S7 and S7 Edge both proving to be excellent smartphones, Samsung sought to refine its smartphone experience further and achieved that, albeit with some trade-offs.
 The biggest of these is that a major selling feature – Bixby – is in its very early stages and, as a result, it’s not as useful as Samsung led us to believe.
 That said however, the Galaxy S8 is arguably the best phone for most users, but it might not be the best phone for users who want specific features.

 For the all-around big-screen experience, Samsung has knocked it out of the park and while the likes of LG and Huawei definitely come close, the design of the Galaxy S8 means it stands tall above the competition.
+Thus concludes our Samsung Galaxy S8 Plus and Samsung Galaxy S8 review.
+What do you think of Samsung’s latest S series devices?
+Let us know down in the comments.

 The truth about Bluetooth 5 – Gary explains